-6.-(1) The following shall also be protected as works- Derivative works.
+6.-(1) The following shall also be protected as works:

-- (a) translations, adaptations, arrangements and other transformations or modifications of works: - (b) collections of works and collections of mere data (databases), whether in machine readable or other form, provided that such collections are original by reason of the selection, co-ordination or arrangement of their contents; and - (c) works of carnival.
+(a) translations, adaptations, arrangements and other transformations or modifications of works;

+(b) collections of works and collections of mere data (data bases), whether in machine readable or other form, provided that such collections are original by reason of the selection, co-ordination or arrangement of their contents; and

+(c) works of mas.

-(2) The protection of any work referred to in subsection (1) shall be without prejudice to any protection of a pre-existing work incorporated in, or utilized for the making of such a work.
+(2) The protection of any work referred to in subsection (1) shall be without prejudice to any protection of a pre-existing work incorporated in or utilized for the making of such a work.

-Subject matter not protected.
-7.-(1) Notwithstanding sections 5 and 6, but subject to subsection (2), no protection shall extend under this Act to-
+Subject matter not protected

+7.-(1) Notwithstanding the provisions of sections 5 and 6, but subject to subsection (2), no protection shall extend under this Act to-

-- (a) any idea, procedure, system, method of operation, concept, principle, discovery or mere data, even if expressed, described, explained, illustrated or embodied in a work; - (b) any official text of a legislative, administrative or legal nature, as well as any official translation thereof; - (c) political speeches, and speeches delivered in the course of legal proceedings; - (d) news of the day, or miscellaneous facts having the character of mere items of press information.
+(a) any idea, procedure, system, method of operation, concept, principle, discovery or mere data, even if expressed, described, explained, illustrated or embodied in a work;

+(b) any official text of a legislative, administrative or legal nature, as well as any official translation thereof;

+(c) political speeches and speeches delivered in the course of legal proceedings.

-(2) Collections of texts or speeches referred to in paragraph (1)(b) or (c), whether in machine readable or other form, shall be protected as works, provided that such collections are original by reason of the selection, coordination or arrangement of their contents.
+(2) Collections of texts or speeches referred to in subsection (1)(b) or (c), whether in machine readable or other form, shall be protected as works provided that such collections are original by reason of the selection, co-ordination or arrangement of their contents.